History of the Sega 32X

 The 32X was first released in mid-November of 1994 in North America, at a price of $159.99 - $10 more than originally planned and without the expected bundled game.
 Only a few hundred thousand consoles had been produced for North American distribution, yet orders were in the millions, and as was customary for the time, the add-on was initially well received by the gaming press.

-350,000 consoles were shipped in North America in the first three weeks (200,000 of which were sold, half of which during the Thanksgiving weekend alone), with the number rising to 300,000 just before Christmas and 600,000 by early 1995.
+350,000 consoles were shipped in North America in the first three weeks (200,000 of which were sold, half of which during the Thanksgiving weekend alone), with the number rising to 300,000 just before Christmas and 600,000 by the end of 1994.
 Within two months of sale, Sega claimed the 32X had out-sold the much-hyped 3DO (although the claims were disputed), and the console seemingly showed much potential for the months and years which followed.

 Adding salt to the wound, many big titles were also cancelled within months of the system's launch.
 A publicised 32X version of Ecco the Dolphin was scrapped early on, and multi-million dollar projects such as Shadow of Atlantis failed to surface (despite being advertised on the console's box).
 3D texture-mapped Metal Head was delayed past the launch window, and while hopes were raised with Virtua Fighter (and to a lesser degree the Sonic the Hedgehog spin-off Chaotix), a superior Saturn version was already widely anticipated.